 Div=iku+ilv=0 (A2)

 The Coriolis parameter f cancels out in this derivation and does not appear in Eq.
-(A1), demonstrating the lack of Coriolis force influence on the perturbation velocity field.
-However, taking the same g’→∞ limit, the pressure field Eqs.
-(21, 25) becomes.
+(A1), demonstrating the lack of Coriolis force influence on the perturbation velocity field, at least in the near field.
+However, taking the same Φ→∞ limit, the pressure field Eqs.
+(21, 25) becomes